 Electronic filters remove contaminants with a high-voltage current that charges unwanted particles and pulls them from the air like a magnet.

 If you are worried about germs and other microbes, an ultraviolet (UV) air filter has many benefits.
-Typically, UV filters are built into your HVAC system where they use UV light to zap airborne viruses and germs into oblivion.
+UV filters are typically integrated into HVAC systems where they employ UV light to destroy airborne viruses and bacteria.

 One major benefit of installing a UV air filter is that it can increase your HVAC system’s efficiency by helping to eliminate microbial buildup in your system that can impede airflow.